A typical Williams

 These aftermarket coils usually don't last very long in a game and are not recommended.
 They can often break playfield or other hard to find game parts

 with their increased strength.
-Non standard or too strong replacement coils can also over burden already stressed coil drive electronics and power supplies shorting their life spans.
+Non standard or too strong replacement coils can also over burden already stressed coil drive electronics and power supplies.
+This shortens their life spans.
 Coil Power Supply Voltages and Current Types Raising the power supply voltage

 was used over the years to increase the strength of solenoid coils in arcade games.
 An increase in power supply voltage gives the coil designer a wider range of coil strengths, an easier way to 'tune' the coil's strength to the pull in force required and increases the upper maximum strength level of a coil.
 High coil supply voltages (greater then 24 volts) can also make a coil easier to over heat, increases the likelihood for the game's player to receive a shock and usually requires more turns of wire then a coil designed to work at a lower voltage because of Ohm's Law.